-- Early warning is limited to hard wired or battery smoke alarms within each of the resident's flats.
-The equipment is subjected to a cyclical test. - 2) No Access was gained into Flats during this risk assessment. information collated from in house teams (JM) and previous risk assessments.
-It is reasonable to believe the smoke alarms within resident's flats are installed to a minimum of an LD3 Standard.
+- Early warning is limited to hard wire or battery smoke alarms within each of the resident's flats.
+The equipment is subjected to a cyclical test. - 2) No Access was gained into maisonettes during this risk assessment.
+Based information collated from in house teams (JM) and previous risk assessments the smoke alarms within resident's maisonettes are installed to a minimum of an LD3 Standard.
+Example of alarms in place